kwurst/CS-448/Syllabus.md

 * Review someone else's code.

 ### Sufficient progress was made on the project
 This will be determined by the acceptance criteria cooperatively set with the Product Owner during Sprint Planning.
-Acceptance criteria can be renegotiated with the Product Owner, with suitable justification, at least one week before the Sprint Review.
+Acceptance criteria can be renegotiated with the Product Owner, with suitable justification, at least one before the Sprint Review.

 Percentage of To-Do Items Completed | Score
 --- | ---